ghost-home/GhostHub/README.md

 **Ghost Hub** is in a Testing Phase right now.
 Means most of the game scripts are either in Testing or Getting made.
 Currently we support:

 **ROBLOX SCRIPTS:**
->> More Features/Stuff can be added on demand.
-Remember these all are just the ones that comes to my head.
+>> Features are added on demand (hence the scripting platform), so if you want something custom to be added in the gui, let me know in the discord.
 + DemonFall (https://www.roblox.com/games/4855457388/Demonfall-2-9)
 + + all old features but improved.
 + A Universal Time (https://www.roblox.com/games/5130598377/A-Universal-Time)